OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

 **Prerequisites**

-This lab requires that you have the Yeoman generator for Office add-ins installed.
+This lab requires that you have the Yeoman generator for Office Add-ins installed.
 The Yeoman generator requires other tools to run, including Node.js, Git, Gulp, and Bower.
 These tools have been installed on this computer already.

 ## Exercise 1: Create an add-in with the Yeoman generator

 1. Open a terminal/command prompt.
-1. Navigate to the C:\lab\ folder on Windows or the /usr/ directory on Mac.
+1. Go to the C:\lab\ folder on Windows or the /usr/ directory on Mac.
-1. Create a new folder for your add-in project with the command `mkdir addinname` and navigate into that folder.
+1. Create a new folder for your add-in project with the command `mkdir addinname` and go to that folder.
 1. Run the Office yeoman generator by entering the command `yo office`.
 1. Provide the following information about your add-in:
   * Name of the add-in: myHelloWorldAddin